lukecarlton/lukecarlton.com/_posts/2014-01-03-Squiz-Edge.md

 # This should match the filename and defines the URL of this page
 # i.e. 2014-01-01-Showreel.md -> Showreel is the slug
 #      lukecarlton.com/animation/Showreel -> Showreel becomes the webpath
-slug: VAM
+slug: Squiz-Edge

-title: "V&A Museum"
+title: "Squiz Edge"
-subtitle: "Conceptual Responsive Redesign...
-Offt say that 10 times quick"
+subtitle: "Direction, Motion Graphics, Editing"

 # This is for SEO
-description: "Victoria & Albert Museum Redesign"
+description: "Squiz Edge motion graphics"

 # either animation, design, or illustration
-category: design
+category: animation

 # either image, vimeo (vimeo_colour optional), or youtube
-image: VAM/VAM_Designs.png
+vimeo: "103414329"
+vimeo_colour: "ffffff"

 # This appears on the gallery page, lives under /images/thumbnails
-thumbnail: gallerybox_D_V&A.jpg
+thumbnail: gallerybox_A_Edge.gif

 external: false
 share: true
 ---

-The Victoria and Albert Museum, London, is the world's largest museum of decorative arts and design, housing a permanent collection of over 4.5 million objects

-Explaination to follow.

-Design: Luke Carlton  |  Creative Strategy: Roger Warner
+Direction and Animation: Luke Carlton